 How large companies are coming out of their comfort zone to fish out the best startup innovators

 Startups are sort of becoming omnipresent.
-We see them everywhere.
-As new startups keep emerging, it is becoming increasingly difficult for them strive just on VC’s.
+They are everywhere.
+As new startups keep emerging, it is becoming increasingly difficult for them to strive just on VCs.
 To achieve a wider reach, startups are collaborating with larger companies to maximize their scope and accelerate growth.
 And obviously, the upshot of this is a win-win situation.

-Startups reaching out to corporations or the corporate reaching out to startups, there has been a significant increase in both these practices.
+Startups reaching out to corporates or the corporates reaching out to startups, there has been a significant increase in both these practices.
 Today’s corporate tycoons don’t wish to sit in their comfort zone and see the world go by, they are eager to hunt and explore areas where new innovations and disruptive services brew.
-To do this, they are aware, that startup landscape would be the best place to begin with.
+They’ve come to realise that the startup landscape would be the best place to begin with.

 Here are some of the ways how startups and large companies connect.
 They are strategic in nature, and the momentum of this type of alliance has greatly increased over the recent years.

 This international annual meet is held in Barcelona.
 The MWC is one of the well-known conferences where companies and startups meet and share views about how they can help each other.

 Direct call for startups

 Unilever is one of top companies which facilitates startups to directly collaborate with them.
 It calls the potential startups who can offer an exclusive solution to their needs.
 Unilever does this at the Annual MWC.

 Also, it has its own collaboration platform called the The Unilever Foundry, where a single-entry point is provided to startups who are looking forward to partnering with Unilever.